 Find the right location

 Having a store in a prime location can make a big impact when it comes to attracting customers.
 This has always been the case, but in recent years it has become more important – as town centres rapidly shrink, having a central location is becoming more important rather than being caught on the outskirts surrounded by empty shops.
-You can search for retail outlets to let online.
+You can search for online.
 Local real estate brokers may also be able to help.

 Make it a sensory experience